stefantkeller/PictureRanker/README.md

       expect P to win against R. (In this 3 picture example maybe not.
 But in a larger sample collection...
 Therefore: choose a sensible probability distribution to work with.
 Poisson of some sort?)
+4) implement icon in gui
+5) bug when reloading folder?
+7) bug with reading .JPG, while no problem with .jpg? (at least on Windows?)
+8) correct scaling behavior when rescaling window (instead constant) i.e. make possible to maximize gui
+9) write errors to logfile (easier to attack problem when reported... )

 To install (at least under linux (at least ubuntu based)):